 There’s Italian bakery bling to delight all your senses at Carlton Brunetti.
 Cabinets of cakes welcome you at the door, and showcases of pastries vie for your attention.
+Grab a table, order a latte and make your decision at the counter.
 A pistachio éclair and several vanilla cannoli?
 Molto delizioso indeed.
-Their epic cake collection is one for the ages too.
-Think tiramisu, chocolate soufflé and croquembouche.
-Order online for pick-up or delivery.

 Melbourne has been blessed by another adorable new laneway cafe.
 Tori's is cute as a button, and so are the treats.
 Cakes come whole or by the slice.
-Think burnt basque cheesecake (classic or matcha), orange saffron bundt cake and Baileys-infused cream cheese creations.
+Think burnt basque cheesecake (strawberry, black sesame or matcha), chocolate rum cake and banoffee pie.
 Just try to resist the exquisite Madeleines, too.
-Open every day during lockdown for their 5km neighbours.

-Signature sponges are dressed to the nines Asian-style at iCake in Carlton.
-Celebration cakes are fully customisable, with 6000 designs and add-on decorations to choose from.
+Signature sponges are dressed to the nines Asian-style at iCake, located in Carlton and on Elizabeth Street.
+Celebration cakes are fully customisable, with hundreds of designs and add-on decorations to choose from.
 Like lollipop-shaped gift cards, cake-top unicorns and character toys.
 While you’re here, snap a selfie beside the floral feature wall.
-Order delivery online.